 To reach these conclusions, the team involved 1,939 volunteers.
 The average age of participants at the start of the study was 80 years.
 Researchers tracked their cognitive health over eight years.

-The data showed that the maximum amount of continuous learning and development could delay the onset of Alzheimer’s disease by five years and mild cognitive impairments by seven years.
+The data showed that the maximum amount of continuous learning and development could delay the onset of Alzheimer’s disease by five years and mild cognitive impairment by seven years.

 Researchers also analyzed brain tissue from participants who passed away during the study.
-The brains of those who scored higher on the “cognitive enrichment” scale in childhood showed a certain level of protection against the accumulation of proteins associated with .
+The brains of those who scored higher on the “cognitive enrichment” scale in childhood showed a certain level of protection against the accumulation of proteins associated with Alzheimer’s disease.

 The scientists also collected data on the socioeconomic status of participants to determine whether it affected the rate of cognitive decline.
-It turned out that the benefits of working with words do not depend on this status.
+It turned out that the benefits of word-based activities do not depend on socioeconomic status.

 It’s Never Too Late to Develop Healthy Habits

-The researchers provided new evidence of a strong connection between maintaining mental activity (in this case, through word processing) and reducing the likelihood of developing .
+The researchers provided new evidence of a strong connection between keeping the mind active — in this case through word-focused activities — and reducing the likelihood of developing dementia.

-This aligns with previous research findings.
-For instance, earlier studies considered solving puzzles as a way to ensure regular activity for our neurons and prevent cognitive impairments.
+This aligns with previous research.
+For instance, earlier studies suggested solving puzzles helps keep neurons active and may prevent cognitive decline.

-No matter how old a person is, they should realize that it’s never too late to develop habits that will help keep their mind sharp.
+No matter how old someone is, it’s never too late to pick up habits that help keep the mind sharp.

 The results of the study were published in the journal Neurology.